insight-platform/Savant/docs/source/savant_101/27_working_with_models.rst

         layer_names: [output_cov/Sigmoid, output_bbox/BiasAdd]

-This format will no longer be supported by future releases of TensorRT (`Tensor RT release notes <https://docs.nvidia.com/deeplearning/tensorrt/release-notes/index.html#rel_7-0-0>`_).
+This format will no longer be supported by future releases of TensorRT (`Tensor RT release notes <https://docs.nvidia.com/deeplearning/tensorrt/release-notes/index.html#tensorrt-9>`_).

-Nvidia TAO Toolkit
+NVIDIA TAO Toolkit
 ------------------

 The NVIDIA TAO Toolkit is a set of training tools that requires minimal effort to create computer vision neural models based on user's own data.
 Using the TAO toolkit, users can perform transfer learning from pre-trained NVIDIA models to create their own model.